Druze: In Syria

 He forcibly integrated minorities into the national Syrian social structure, his "Syrianization" of Alawite and Druze territories had to be accomplished in part using violence.
 To this end, al-Shishakli encouraged the stigmatization of minorities.
 He saw minority demands as tantamount to treason.
 His increasingly chauvinistic notions of Arab nationalism were predicated on the denial that "minorities" existed in Syria.

-After the Shishakli's military campaign, the Druze community lost much of its political influence, but many Druze military officers played important roles in the Ba'ath government currently ruling Syria.
+After the Shishakli's military campaign, the Druze community lost much of its political influence, but many Druze military officers had played important roles within the Ba'ath-led Syrian government.

 In 1967, a community of Druze in the Golan Heights came under Israeli control, today numbering 23,000 (in 2019).

 Before the Syrian civil war, it was estimated that around 700,000 Druze lived in Syria in 2010, constituting about 3% of the population.
 Of these, approximately 337,500 resided in the Suwayda Governorate, which had a Druze majority of around 90% and a significant Christian minority.
 This region accounted for 48.2% of the total Druze population in Syria.
 Additionally, about 250,000 Druze, or 35.7% of the total Druze population, lived in Damascus and its surrounding areas, including Jaramana, Sahnaya, and Jdeidat Artouz.
 Approximately 30,000 Druze lived on the eastern side of Mount Hermon, while around 25,000 Druze were spread across 14 villages in Jabal al-Summaq in Idlib Governorate.

-The Qalb Loze massacre was a reported massacre of Syrian Druze on 10 June 2015 in the village of Qalb Loze in Syria's northwestern Idlib Governorate in which 20–24 Druze were killed.
+The Qalb Loze massacre was a reported massacre of Syrian Druze on 10 June 2015 in the village of Qalb Loze in Syria's northwestern Idlib Governorate in which at least 20 Druze were killed.
 On 25 July 2018, a group of ISIS-affiliated attackers entered the Druze city of Suwayda and initiated a series of gunfights and suicide bombings on its streets, killing at least 258 people, the vast majority of them civilians.

 Several Druze militias fought in the Syrian civil war.
-These included Jaysh al-Muwahhidin which largely engaged in defensive war, though were also described as supporters of Bashar al-Assad and the Ba'athist government.
-The Druze Al-Jabal Brigade played a major role in the 2024 Syrian opposition offensives, which toppled the Ba'athists.
+These included Jaysh al-Muwahhidin, which largely engaged in defensive war though were described as supporters of Bashar al-Assad and the Ba'athist-led government, alongside the Al-Jabal Brigade, who played a major role in the 2024 Syrian opposition offensives which resulted in the fall of the Assad regime.